juxhouse/bela-resources/reference/ECD-File-Format.md

 path-reference    = quotable-string ;  // Max length of 1024.
 dependency-name   = quotable-string ;  // Max length of 40.
 It must be quoted if it starts with '(' (open-brackets). element-name      = quotable-string ;  // Max length of 512.
 It must be quoted if it starts with '(' (open-brackets). quotable-string   = ?
 A string of any Unicode chars except double-quotes and newline.
-It can be surrounded by double-quotes and can only contain spaces when surrounded. ? ;
+It can be optionally surrounded by double-quotes and can only contain spaces when surrounded. ? ;

 type              = '[' , identifier , ']' ;
 tags              = '(' , identifier , { space , identifier } , ')';